 Most of the respondents (71 percent out of 257) said that either SAEMAPE, Division des Mines or Police des Mines is present in their local area.
-The findings are similar (70 percent and 71 percent) in both mining areas with or without due diligence programmes, which can be explained by the fact that the collection of mobile phone respondents number was focused in areas with similar characteristics such as the absence of armed groups interference, a reasonable degree of accessibility and a relatively high concentration of workers.
-All these criteria favour the deployment of state services on the ground (see table 22).
+The share is strictly similar (70 percent and 71 percent) in both mining areas with or without due diligence schemes, which can be explained by the fact that the collection of mobile phone respondents number was targeted at areas with similar characteristics such as the absence of armed groups interference, a reasonable degree of accessibility and a relatively high concentration of workers.
+All criteria that are favouring the deployment of state services on the ground (see table 22).